Lonesome Dove: Plot

 Meanwhile, feverish and dying, Gus leaves the river shortly after Pea Eye, taking his chances and escaping the Indians.
 He makes it to Miles City, Montana, and collapses unconscious, waking to find that a doctor has sawed off his gangrenous leg.
 His other leg is also infected, but Gus refuses to let the doctor amputate it.
 Call arrives in Miles City and fruitlessly tries to convince Gus to have his other leg removed to save his life.
 Gus, however, would rather die than be an invalid.
 Gus asks Call to bury him in an orchard in Texas where he used to picnic with Clara, and Call begrudgingly agrees.
 After writing letters to Clara and Lorena, and urging Call to accept Newt as his son, Gus dies of blood poisoning.
 Call leaves Gus' body in storage in Miles City, intending to return him to Texas after the winter.
 He continues north with the cattle drive, despondent over losing his closest friend.

 Eventually, the remaining members of the Hat Creek outfit establish a ranch in the fertile and ungrazed wilderness between the Missouri River and the Milk River.
-Call suffers from depression all winter, no longer caring about the cattle drive or the ranch, and contemplating what to do about Newt.
+Call has depression all winter, no longer caring about the cattle drive or the ranch, and contemplating what to do about Newt.
 Before leaving in the spring, he puts Newt in charge of the ranch and gives him his horse, his rifle, and his family watch, but still cannot bring himself to publicly acknowledge the boy as his son.
 Newt is inwardly upset, but accepts the gifts, nonetheless.
 Call, ashamed of himself, leaves the ranch.

 Call retrieves Gus's body, packed in a coffin with salt and charcoal, and begins the long journey south in an old buggy.
 In Nebraska, he gives Gus' letters to Clara and Lorena, and explains that Gus has left his half of the cattle interests to Lorena.
 Lorena is devastated by Gus' death and refuses to open her letter; standing silently by his coffin day and night, she suddenly faints.
 Clara considers the journey a whimsical folly typical of Gus, and urges Call to bury him on her ranch, instead, but Call refuses, having given Gus his word.
 Clara tells Call she despises him as a "vain coward" for refusing to claim Newt as his son, and he leaves Nebraska haunted by her condemnation.